paulvha/scd30/README.md

-paulvha SCD30 library
+# paulvha SCD30 library
 ===========================================================

-Based on the SparkFun SCD30 CO2 Sensor Library, see information below
+An extended SCD30 library based on the SparkFun SCD30 CO2 Sensor Library, see information below

 ## Versioning

+### Modified by Paulvha version October 2020
+  * Update in readmeasurement to translate byte to float.
+It did not work on Arduino.
+Tested on Uno, Artemis Apollo3, ESP32
+  * added example4 to manual input temperature offset and see impact.
+  * SECOND UPDATE IN OCTOBER
+  * Added example5 to work with Sparkfun LCD
+  * update to example4 to set and calibrate temperature offset

-Modified by paulvha version 10 August, 2018
+### Modified by Paulvha version August 2020:

-  Changes:
+ Changes based on Datasheet May 2020
+ * added functions : getForceRecalibration, getMeasurementInterval, getTemperatureOffset, getAltitudeCompensation, getFirmwareLevel
+ * updated the keywords.txt file
-  * Added ESP8266 board detection in begin() to support the ESP8266 clockstretching
+ * added example14 to demonstrate the new functions
-  * Added setting debug messages
-  * Added obtaining serial number of SCD30
+ * A number of library enhancements
-  * Added StopMeasurement
-  * Added StartSingleMeasurement (removed January 2019 as it unstable)
-  * Added GetTemperature in Fahrenheit
-  * Added CRC checks on different places in de driver
-  * Updated existing sketches fom Sparkfun to new library
+ * updated sketches and library where needed
-  * Added new sketches :
-            Example 10: combined read with BME280
-            Example 11: Set ESP8266 as Access Point and read SCD30 in browser Example 12: Set ESP8266 as WIFI server and read SCD30 in browser

-More work to be follow on connecting / comparing with other sensors and document the learnings.

-Modified by Paulvha version February 2019
+### Modified by Paulvha version February 2019

  Changes:
  * Added option in examples 10 and 13 to set BME280 I2C address. (some use 0x76 instead of 0x77)